zdanek/maverick/modules/network.md

 }
 ```
 For ethernet interfaces, just change 'type' to 'ethernet' and ommit ssid/psk.

+A config file is placed in */srv/maverick/data/config/network* for each managed interface that controls the setting of the data rate and frequency for the interface at boot.
+The file is named by interface, so for the *wman0* interface, the file would be */srv/maverick/data/config/network/interface-wman0.conf*.

 ### AP Interface
 The example above to setup an AP interface is quite simple.
 There are additional parameters that can be set however: